A note on the Hurwitz problem and cone spherical metrics: Introduction

-\nd {\bf Fact 2} {\it Let $p,q,g$ be three positive integers, $(a_1,\cdots, a_p)$ and $(b_1,\cdots, b_q)$ be two partitions of $d$, and $(m_1,\cdots, m_\ell)$ a partition of $p+q-2+2g$.
+\nd {\bf Fact 2.} {\it Let $p,q,g$ be three positive integers, $(a_1,\cdots, a_p)$ and $(b_1,\cdots, b_q)$ be two partitions of $d$, and $(m_1,\cdots, m_\ell)$ a partition of $p+q-2+2g$.
 Then there exists a unitary one-form $\omega$ on some compact Riemann surface of genus $g$ such that it has the $p+q$ residues of $a_1,\cdots, a_p, -b_1,\cdots,-b_q$ and $\ell$ zeros with multiplicities $m_1,\cdots, m_\ell$, respectively. }\\

-\nd Roughly speaking, the positive genus in Fact 2 helps us remove the algebraic restriction \eqref{equ:degwt} in Fact 1 so that the residue theorem together with the degree condition guarantee the existence of $\omega$.
-Nevertheless, Fact 2 is non-trivial since all the periods of $\omega$ lie in $\sqrt{-1}{\Bbb R}$.
-Motivated by Fact 2, we obtain Case 2 of the following theorem, whose proof is independent of this fact.
+\nd In essence, the positive genus introduced in Fact 2 serves to eliminate the algebraic constraint \eqref{equ:degwt} in Fact 1, allowing the residue theorem, coupled with the degree condition, to ensure the existence of $\omega$.
+However, it is crucial to note that Fact 2 is non-trivial, given that all periods of $\omega$ reside in $\sqrt{-1}{\Bbb R}$.
+Inspired by Fact 2, we establish Case 2 in the subsequent theorem, the proof of which stands independent of this particular observation. \begin{thm} Let $d$ and $\ell$ be positive integers.
+Suppose that a collection $\Lambda$ comprises $\ell + 2$ partitions of $d$ as follows: